Radiolab - Everybody's Got One

 Oh.

-So basically the story we told then is that before placentas,
+So basically the story we told then is that before placentas, all animals that would become

+mammals laid eggs.
 And an egg is a special little thing.
+It's a self-contained little

-stay inside the egg and nothing comes in and nothing goes out until the animal is ready
+and nothing comes in and nothing goes out until the animal is ready to leave its egg.

-to leave its egg.
-But then a virus infected an ancient proto mammal and changed its DNA so that eventually
+A virus infected an ancient proto-mammal and changed its DNA

-many generations later, the egg shell transformed from a hard shell that exists outside the
+so that eventually, many generations later, the egg shell transformed

-body to a sort of permeable layer that exists inside the body, which then becomes the placenta.
+inside the body, which then becomes the placenta.

-And this was a huge advantage because it made it possible
+And this was a huge advantage because it made it possible for the blood of the mother to

-for the blood of the mother to actually feed the fetus.
+actually feed the fetus.

 So it could get tons more nutrients.

-It wasn't limited to just like whatever yolk was inside the egg
+It wasn't limited to just like whatever yolk was inside the egg from the beginning.

 And the individual was so reproductively successful

-that it spread across all euetherian mammals.
+that it spread across all Eutherian mammals.

 Geneticist Melissa Wilson again.

-Because it made it possible to actually make a baby
+Because it made it possible to actually make a baby with a big giant brain,

-with a big giant brain, like a human being or a dolphin.
+like a human being or a dolphin.

 And that was great.